Types of Degrees Operations Research Majors Are Getting

 |Hispanic or Latino||19|

-Operations Research appeals to people across the globe.
+Students from other countries are interested in Operations Research, too.
 About 77.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea